 from a knowing of adjectives, then piled on

 overdone, dragging all that weight and wheezing

 when he breathes.
 The boy patiently loads pockets

 with stones, bottle caps and jagged shards of glass,

 waiting for the moment when the skin of my

 me with man eyes and says it, claiming my nights,

 advancing the plot in a way that we both

 know can’t be undone.
 He says: Give me a name.

-Patricia Smith's collection of poems about Hurricane Katrina, Blood Dazzler, was published by Coffee House Press in 2008.
-She has also published four collections of poetry, Teahouse of the Almighty, Close to Death, Big Towns, Big Talk, and Life According to Motown.
+Patricia Smith’s collection of poems about Hurricane Katrina, Blood Dazzler, will be published this September by Coffee House Press.
+She has previously published four collections of poetry, Teahouse of the Almighty, Close to Death, Big Towns, Big Talk, and Life According to Motown.
 She is the recipient of a Pushcart Prize, the first Hurston/Wright Legacy Award in Poetry, and is a member of the International Literary Hall of Fame for Writers of African Descent.
-This poem originally appearer in the Autumn 2008 issue of the Bulletin.